History of Mongolia: Bogd Khanate (1911–1919)

+Chinese territory (1919–1921)

 Following the Russian Revolution of October 1917, China revived its claims to Outer Mongolia, aiming at its conversion into a common Chinese province.
 In late 1919, the Chinese general Xu Shuzheng occupied Urga after suspicious deaths of Mongolian patriotic nobles and forced the Bogd Khaan and the leading nobles to sign a document renouncing Mongolia's independence.
-Leaders of Mongolia's national independence movement, such as Magsarjav and Damdinsüren (died in the prison under brutal torture) were arrested and imprisoned.
+Leaders of Mongolia's national independence movement, such as Magsarjav and Damdinsüren, were arrested, imprisoned, and even tortured to death.
 The Chinese had tightened their control of Mongolia by this time.

-Russian White Guard troops led by Baron Ungern von Sternberg, who had been defeated in the Civil War in Transbaikalian Siberia, invaded Mongolia in October 1920.
-Baron Ungern sought allies to defeat the Soviet Union.
+Russian White Guard troops led by Baron von Ungern-Sternberg, who had been defeated in the Civil War in Transbaikalian Siberia, invaded Mongolia in October 1920.
+Baron Ungern sought allies to defeat the Bolsheviks.
 In October–November 1920, Ungern's troops assaulted the capital, Niislel Khuree, known to Europeans under the name Urga (now Ulaanbaatar), several times but were repelled with heavy losses.
 Ungern entered contacts with Mongolian nobles and lamas and received Bogd Khaan's edict to regain independence.
 On 2–5 February 1921, after fighting a huge battle, Ungern's force drove the Chinese forces out of the Mongolian capital.

 One part of the Chinese forces fled to the south to China, and another to the north of Mongolia to enter negotiations with the Far Eastern Republic.
-The Bogd Khaan's monarchic power and his government were restored.
+The Bogd Khaan's monarchic power and his government were briefly restored.